 - Good traction

-My feet are broad, high volume feet with thick ankles and low arches and these fit like a dream!!!
+I have broad, high volume feet with low arches and these fit like a dream!!!

 I'm in Australia, and these boots retail here for nearly $400 (around same in U.S. dollars).
 (I didn't actually pay that, as I got them on sale.)
 As they are a premium item, as a purchaser you have high expectations.

 I note that the boots I have — bought in Feb 2012 — are slightly different to those pictured, I think they are a previous model.
 Mine have grey around the top, not black.
 And the EVA midsole is thicker in mine, which makes the sole thicker and more cushioned.
 Hopefully those are the only differences, but I can't be sure.

 These Zamberlans are the only boots I've tried on that don't put pressure on the back of my leg above the heel, even on steep descents.
 I tried lots of others — Asolo etc — but they were all too high cut in the Achilles region and pressed in too much here.
 The Cristallos are roomy enough in the toebox but supportive in in the midfoot, very comfy and soft padding through the instep area and the laces.
 Very nice arch support.
 The laces are very long.
 Very comfy on ascents, heel sits nicely in the heel cup.
 Feet don't slide forward on descents.
 Traction is good.